If you have the following thoughts in your mind regarding the full recruitment life cycle such as:

 - Company name and detail

-- Type of job/ job title
+- Type of jobs and job titles

-- Number of the open position
+- Number of open positions

 - Salary structure

-- Specific skill, knowledge and experience
+- Specific skills, knowledge, and experience

-- Additional skills and knowledge that will add advantages
+- Additional skills and certifications

 - Benefit offers